akka/akka/akka-docs/rst/java/cluster-usage.rst

 actor.
 Death watch generates the ``Terminated`` message to the watching actor when the unreachable cluster node has been downed and removed.

-The `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ tutorial named `Akka Cluster Samples with Java <http://www.typesafe.com/activator/template/akka-sample-cluster-java>`_. contains the full source code and instructions of how to run the **Worker Dial-in Example**.
+The `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ tutorial named `Akka Cluster Samples with Java <http://www.lightbend.com/activator/template/akka-sample-cluster-java>`_. contains the full source code and instructions of how to run the **Worker Dial-in Example**.

 Node Roles